HELPING YOU NAVIGATE YOUR MEDICAL SUPPLY NEEDS

 Types of Back Braces:

-There are many types of back braces on the market today: good quality, bad quality, expensive ones, inexpensive ones, braces for different parts of the back: mid-spine and lower lumbar spine, and the tailbone or sacrum.
+Many back braces are on the market today: good quality, bad quality, expensive ones, inexpensive ones.
+Braces for different back parts: mid-spine and lower lumbar spine, and the tailbone or sacrum.

 It is important to find a back brace that: